-This MOU is authorized under general and specific OSH and NCDA&CS statutory authorities.
+This MOU is authorized under general and specific OSHNC and NCDA&CS statutory authorities.
 General statutory authorities permit each agency to enter into agreements with other agencies in order to further the legislative objectives listed below.
 Specific statutory authorities for each agency are as follows:

-A. OSH
+A. OSHNC

-1. The OSH Division was established under the authority of the Occupational Safety and Health Act of North Carolina ("OSH Act", N.C.
-Gen. Stat. § 95-126 et. seq.) which authorizes the Commissioner of Labor to ensure safe and healthful working conditions for every employee by developing occupational safety and health standards, and by providing training programs, an effective enforcement program, and appropriate reporting procedures.
+1. The OSH Division was established under the authority of the Occupational Safety and Health Act of North Carolina ("OSH Act"), N.C.
+Gen. Stat. § 95-126 et. seq.) which authorizes the Commissioner of Labor to ensure safe and healthful working conditions for every working man and woman by "develop[ing] occupational safety and health standards . . . providing for training programs . . . providing an effective enforcement program . . . (and) providing for appropriate reporting procedures."
 2. N.C.
-Gen. Stat. § 95-149 authorizes the Commissioner of Labor "to enter into contracts with . . . any . . .
-State agency . . . for the enforcement, administration, and any other application of the provisions of this Article."
+Gen. Stat. § 95-149 authorizes the Commissioner "to enter into contracts with . . . any . . .
+State agency . . . for the enforcement, administration, and any other application of the provisions of this article."
 3. N.C.
-Gen. Stat. § 95-148 requires the head of each State agency to establish and maintain an effective and comprehensive occupational safety and health program and to provide safe and healthful places and conditions of employment, consistent with the standards promulgated under the OSH Act.
+Gen. Stat. § 95-148 requires the head of each State agency to establish and maintain an effective and comprehensive occupational safety and health program and to provide safe and healthful places and conditions of employment for State employees, consistent with the standards promulgated under the OSH Act.